MidiyaZhu/MePO/README.md

 # 🚀 MePO: Merit-Guided Prompt Optimization

-We introduce **MePO**, a lightweight and locally deployable prompt optimization model trained under a **pattern-guided preference framework**.
+We introduce **MePO**, a lightweight and locally deployable prompt optimization model trained under a **merits-guided preference framework**.
 MePO is designed to optimize prompts effectively for downstream use in small language models.

 ## 📚 Dataset